Table of Contents_

 Though they’ve only become a common option in the past decade or so, the history of evaporative cooling technology actually goes back at least to Ancient Egypt, where clay jars filled with cool water were placed in natural wind tunnels to cool air in nearby chambers.

-Modern models are more efficient and effective, but the principle is the same: cold water is evaporated into the air, and the cooled water vapor lowers ambient temperature.
+Modern models are more efficient and effective, but the principle is the same: cold water is evaporated into the air, and the cooled water vapor lowers ambient temperature for an effective cooling process.

 Fundamentally, air coolers use cool water vapor to cool a room, but the way they achieve this needs a little more explaining.